YOUTHCARE G.R.I.T. PROGRAM

 G.R.I.T.
 Facilitator Training Course

 Our facilitator training course runs over two days.
-Here are the upcoming training dates for Term 2, 2024.
+Here are the upcoming scheduled training dates:

 * Morning tea and lunch are provided.